NFL's Michael Bennett Says Las Vegas Cop Threatened To Shoot Him In The Head

 Seattle Seahawks star defensive end Michael Bennett says he is considering filing a civil rights lawsuit against Las Vegas police after a harrowing encounter last month.

-Bennett was in Las Vegas on August 26 to attend the Floyd Mayweather-Conor McGregor fight.
-He says that as he was heading to his hotel afterward, he and hundreds of others heard what sounded like gun shots.
+Bennett was in Las Vegas on Aug.
+26 to attend the Floyd Mayweather-Conor McGregor fight.
+He says that as he was heading to his hotel afterward, he and hundreds of others heard what sounded like gunshots.

-"Like many of the people in the area I ran away from the sound, looking for safety," he writes in a letter he posted to Twitter today.
-"Las Vegas police officers singled me out and pointed their guns at me for doing nothing more than simply being a black man in the wrong place at the wrong time."
+"Like many of the people in the area, I ran away from the sound, looking for safety," he writes in a letter he posted to Twitter on Wednesday.
+"Las Vegas police officers singled me out and pointed their guns at me for doing nothing more than simply being a black man in the wrong place at the wrong time.

 "A police officer ordered me to get on the ground," Bennett continues.
-"As I laid on the ground, complying with his commands not to move, he placed his gun near my head and warned me that if I moved he would 'blow my fucking head off.'
+"As I laid on the ground, complying with his commands not to move, he placed his gun near my head and warned me that if I moved he would 'blow my [f******] head off.'
 Terrified and confused by what was taking place, a second Officer came over and forcefully jammed his knee into my back making it difficult for me to breathe.
 They then cinched the handcuffs on my wrists so tight that my fingers went numb."

 Equality. pic.twitter.com/NQ4pJt94AZ— Michael Bennett (@mosesbread72) September 6, 2017

-Note: Editor's note: This story contains language that some might find offensive.